 Place a sheet of paper towel on a large plate and set it aside.

-Carefully remove the egg using a slotted spoon and then transfer it to the paper-towel lined plate.
-Repeat the same process with the rest of the eggs*.
+Carefully remove the egg with a slotted spoon, then transfer it to the paper-towel-lined plate.
+Repeat the process with the remaining eggs*.

-Right before serving, melt the butter in a small skillet.
+Right before serving, melt the butter in a small skillet over medium-heat.
 Add the Urfa chili pepper (or any red pepper flakes) and salt.
-Let it cook, stirring gently with a wooden spoon, for 15-20 seconds until the butter starts to foam and sizzle and the color turns to a hazelnutty brown.
+Let it cook, stirring gently with a wooden spoon, for 15-20 seconds until fragrant, lightly foamy, and a reddish color from the pepper, but not browned.

 To assemble: Using the back of a large spoon, spread half of the yogurt sauce on a plate.
 Add two poached eggs on top and drizzle them with the sizzling chili butter sauce.